conan-io/docs/reference/env_vars.rst

 See how to retrieve the value with :ref:`tools.get_env() <tools_get_env>` and check an use case with :ref:`a header only with unit tests recipe <header_only_unit_tests_tip>` while cross building.

+See example of build method in ``conanfile.py`` to enable/disable running tests with CMake:

 .. code-block:: python

     from conans import ConanFile, CMake, tools